purs3lab/ece264/assignments.md

 The reason is that we may replace the functions to give you partial credits by turning on or off specific blocks.
 If you write anything outside `#ifdef` and `#endif` and your code happens to have mistakes, the mistakes cannot be removed.
 As a result, your program cannot receive partial credits.

+## How to Write High-Quality Software
+If you ask the students that have taken ECE 264, many will tell you that ECE 264 "transformed" them from casual programmers to serious software developers.
+To put it another way, in ECE 264, you learn how to develop serious software that may be used by others.

+Do you notice the selection of words?
+Programmer and Software Developer?
+Are they different?
+Yes, they are different.

+Developing software is much more than writing code (i.e., programming).
+As a rough analogy, developing software is like building a house and writing code is like laying bricks.
+Building a house is much more than laying bricks.
+Before laying down bricks, you need to design the house.
+How many floors?
+Is there a basement?
+How many rooms?
+Is there a garage?
+How would electrical wires, air flow, and water pipes be connected?

+Imagine laying bricks for a house before you have a design.
+It would be a total disaster.
+Many students, however, want to start writing code before they have designed the software.
+The results would be predictable failures.

+Many students mistakenly believe that they should spend most time debugging.
+They want to write code quickly and then debug.
+This is completely wrong.
+This is like building a house first, demolish some parts, rebuild, demolish some other parts, and rebuild.
+Imagine that a house has been built and the owner discovers that there is no electric sockets for the kitchen.
+How much effort (and money) would be needed to correct this mistake?
+This is crazy and, frankly, stupid.
+You should spend most time designing, not debugging.

+Design before writing code.
+This is the rule.
+You will not be the first person to break this rule.
+Do not try.

+Many students think developing software is about creativity and they cannot be restricted by rules.
+This is also wrong.
+Every creative person must fully understand their tools and the boundaries of these tools.
+A musician must know many melodies.
+A painter must know how colors interact.
+A gymnast needs to follow the law of gravity.
+An interior designer must understand sunlight and seasons.
+A software developer needs to understand the process of creating software.

+Remember: spend time on design, not on debugging.

+Another common mistake is to start coding without reading and understanding the entire assignment's requirements.
+Can it be possible to solve a problem without understanding the problem?
+During office hours, about 40% people ask questions before they read the assignments carefully.
+These students waste their own time (and the time of the teaching assistants).

+Every software developer needs to know debugging process.
+The best strategy, however, is to prevent bugs through careful design.
+Then, it is important to detect bugs automatically by writing testing code.

 # IMPORTANT THINGS TO NOTE